-Shoreline is currently studying how to improve our services for Highly Capable students starting in the fall of 2017, based on new state guidelines.
+Shoreline is making changes to our services for Highly Capable students starting in the fall of 2017, based on new state guidelines.
+The School Board voted on March 20, 2017 to implement these changes.
+You can see the presentation to the Board here.

 2. All qualified students will receive HiCap services, even if the families choose for their student to stay at their home school.
 In the past we have only provided services at Meridian Park and Ridgecrest.